 3 billion people around the world cook, eat, sleep, and work around their indoor fires and old cookstoves every day.
 The toxic exhaust leads to more than 1.9 million premature deaths annually, and is the 4th worst health risk factor in developing countries.

-Environment: Gathering biofuels, generally firewood, leads to deforestation and climate change regionally and globally with the black carbon and methane emissions.
+As for the environment, gathering biofuels, namely firewood, leads to deforestation and climate change regionally and globally from black carbon and methane emissions.

 IGNITING HEALTHY CHANGE

 Good Neighbors has a solution.
 We launched Project Cookstoves in Guatemala, an initiative that builds new, energy-efficient cookstoves for families and allows us to promote education, health, and environmental protection.
 Each new cookstove uses locally-sourced materials, requires less firewood to be burned throughout the day, and incorporates a chimney that pulls the smoke outside of the home, making the air safe to breathe.